Our Contributor Page is in development, please check back soon.

 Is there an iconic literary place we should know?

-Are their hidden cities within this city that have intrigued or seduced you?
+Are there hidden cities within this city that have intrigued or seduced you?

 Where does passion live here?

-What is the title of one of your works about El Salvador and what inspired it exactly?
+What is the title of one of your works about Patra and what inspired it exactly?